byzyworks/tridymake-mscs-edition/README.md

 A stated previously, an individual tag evaluates to true if a module contains the same tag that a context expression expects, so long as it is at the nesting level expected, which can be controlled by the nested operators below.
 Otherwise, the tags are evaluated at the level of the root/top-level module.

 Per why they're called tags, TribyDB places no restrictions on uniqueness or how many tags a module can have, and a module may even contain no tags at all where only wildcard operands can affect it.
-The only thing TridyDB does restrict are duplicate tags in the same module, but this is simply because including them multiple times in the same module has no effective purpose, and it's better to enforce this as a rule for best practice reasons.
+The only thing Tridymake does restrict are duplicate tags in the same module, but this is simply because including them multiple times in the same module has no effective purpose, and it's better to enforce this as a rule for best practice reasons.

 <br>